 If the present weren’t difficult enough, the decisions that affect the future are also of crucial importance.
 The emotional turmoil during these life changes sets us up for hasty, poor decisions…followed by deep regrets for years to come.

 Therapy for life transitions works on the principle that an ounce of prevention is worth a pound of cure.
 Make better decisions; get through the maze faster.

 There really is a smarter way to navigate major changes to have fewer regrets in the future.

 I have had a lot of experience coaching people through major life transitions.
 I have developed an approach that leans heavily on recent research into emotional intelligence.
 One of my favorite tools is the EQ-I 2.0 test of emotional intelligence.

 The great thing about knowing your emotional intelligence score is that it can be improved with time and attention.

 And it certainly can be increased with good therapy.
-Call me today, and let’s talk briefly about how therapy could make the difference in your life as you go through a time of transition and change.
+Contact me today, and let’s talk briefly about how therapy or coaching could make the difference in your life as you go through a time of transition and change.